miklb/Nolan/README.md

 ## About the markup
 As stated, the attempt is to be minimal in both design and markup.
 Focus is on responsiveness and readability.
 See also accessibility.

 I utilze PostCSS (probably not as well as I should) to compile the CSS.
-Primarily I use it for including files and smushing it all together but it does run through present-env.
+Primarily I use it for including files and smushing it all together but it does run through preset-env.
 Room for improvement here.
 I've looked long and hard at ways folks organize their CSS and for a blog one file could probably be fine but I like to separate them by function.
 I haven't run into any specificity issues with how I'm compiling them but again, it's a minimalist blog.
 Your milage may vary.

 ## License